Ha5hBr0wn/Kibisis.jl/README.md

 # DoublyLinkedList
 Kibisis provides a doubly linked list implementation with `DoublyLinkedList{T}`.
-This data type supports fast insertion at both ends as well as fast iteration.
+This data type supports fast insertion and deletion at both ends as well as fast iteration.
 The type parameter `T` is the type of elements in the list.

 ## Usage
 ```